varnerlab/VLKeggSDK.jl/README.md

 # Next, get the list of ec's associated with these genes -
 ec_number_list = get_ec_number_for_gene(eco_gene_list) |> check

-# Finally, get the reactions -
+# Finally, get the reactions -> returned as a DataFrame
 reaction_table = get_reactions_for_ec_number(ec_number_list) |> check |> DataFrame
 ```